StuartsProjects/StuartsProjects.github.io/_posts/2025-10-01-LoRa-Antenna-Testing-for-868Mhz.md

 With the above settings the program will compile for the SX1262 and use the OLED and the SD card for logging.
 The packets received will be printed in ASCII on the serial monitor and OLED, with no HEX printing and Bluetooth output is not enabled.

+The transmitted packet is in ASCII and the first 5 characters are the packet number which increases by one for each packet transmitted.
+Then the transmitted power used in dBm is added.
+The sent packet then looks like this and is displayed on the receiver display and logs;

+00687,+10

+With the packet number increasing you can tell if packets are being missed.

 ## Test distances